How to price pressure washing jobs

 Once you’ve figured out your pricing, you can find pressure washing jobs on Airtasker.Become a Tasker now

 Pressure washing is not an easy task.
-It involves heavy and tedious labor and great attention to detail, so you want to price your job properly.
-Finding the balance between an appealing offer to the customer and a payment that adequately compensates you for your hard work is important.
+It involves heavy and tedious labour and great attention to detail, so you want to price your job properly.
+Finding the balance between an appealing offer and a payment that adequately compensates you for your hard work is important.
 Still, pricing pressure washing jobs shouldn’t be complicated.

 This guide will help you price pressure washing jobs fairly.
-We’ve summarized all factors you need to consider to make an informed price that will work for you and your client.
+We’ve summarised all factors you need to consider to make an informed quote that will work for you and your client.

 How to quote pressure washing jobs

 This is the most common pricing strategy, and you can see why.
-Charging per square foot is a good pricing strategy for fairly simple tasks like pressure washing roof, driveways, and decks.
+Charging per square foot is a good pricing strategy for fairly simple tasks like pressure washing roofs, driveways, and decks.

 Some customers prefer per-hour pricing because it’s easy to comprehend and measure.
 Just a tip: You should consider the complexity of the work and the dirt buildup when giving an hourly rate.

-If you’re familiar with the complexities of the job and how much time and effort it will take, you can settle for a flat rate pricing.
+You can settle for a flat rate pricing if you’re familiar with the complexities of the job and how much time and effort it will take.
 This means that you give one full figure for the whole job, no questions asked.

 How much can you charge for pressure washing?

 Taskers starting out might have trouble estimating the time and effort a pressure washing job will take.
-Here’s an easily understandable pricing guide you can refer to when pricing pressure washing jobs.
+You can refer to this quick guide to pressure washing prices.

-*Price will depend on the number of stories
+*Price will depend on the number of floors

 Also read: Pressure washing cost guide